 Gate 2: You have at least one year of experience in the same industry.
 The wording in published Ministry of Justice guidance uses "same industry" but Korean consulates verify the timeline against your current employer's letter, which means an unbroken year with your current employer is the safest read.
 Whether changing employers within the same industry resets the clock is genuinely ambiguous in published sources.
 If you are close to the boundary, contact your local Korean consulate before booking your appointment.

-A few practical notes on the income gate that catch applicants out:
+A few practical notes on the income gate:

 - Whether the threshold is read as gross income (before tax) or net income (after tax deduction) is unresolved between published sources.
 Bring documentation showing both, and confirm with your consulate which they assess against.